-30.12 Data processing-multilevel data
+30.12 DATA PROCESSING-MULTILEVEL DATA

-If your data are multilevel (eg blood pressure measurements within individuals within centres), it is necessary to evaluate the hierarchical structure of the data.
+If your data are multilevel (eg lactations within cows within herds), it is necessary to evaluate the hierarchical structure of the data.

 - What is the average (and range) number of observations at one level in each higher level unit?
-For example, what is the mean, minimum and maximum number of blood pressure measurements per individual in the dataset?
-Similarly, what are those values for the number of people per centre? - Are individuals uniquely identified within a hierarchical level?
+For example, what is the mean, minimum and maximum number of lactations per cow in the dataset?
+Similarly, what are those values for the number of cows per herd? - Are animals uniquely identified within a hierarchical level?
 It is often useful to create one unique identifier for each observation in the dataset.
-This will help identify specific points when evaluating outliers, influential observations etc. This can be done either by creating a variable that consists of a combination of the group and individual identifiers, or simply assigning a unique sequential number to each unit in the dataset.
+This will help identify specific points when evaluating outliers, influential observations etc. This can either be done by creating a variable that consists of a combination of the herd and animal identifiers, or simply assigning a unique sequential number to each unit in the dataset.